MatteoSep/Data-Hunters_SI-Group-Project/[01] Part_1/scripts/README.md

 Saves the final dataset as a CSV file to the `processed` subfolder.
 This file is the direct input for all regression models in Part I. <br>
 <br>
-The Data Dictionary and additional information related to the output`mio_dataset_output.csv` can be seen in the following link:
+The Data Dictionary and additional information related to the output`mio_dataset_output.csv` can also be seen in the following link:

 [Data Dictionary](../data_1/README.md)